1. What is Flash and why do you use it?

 8. I was sure I had the answer to the coded message but it tells me it isn't correct.
 Is there something wrong?

 Watch to see that it is exactly as it translates from your notebook.
-If you need help send us your answer using our feedback form and we can check it ourselves.
+If you need help send us your answer by emailing us and we can check it ourselves.

 9. Will there be another Ace on the Case adventure?